homebridge-simplisafe3/homebridge-simplisafe3/README.md

 This will print the data about all the sensors found.

 ### Camera Support
-Camera support is experimental and may not work.
-To enable it, simply switch `"cameras": true` in your `config.json` (or set via Config UI X admin).
+To enable camera support, simply switch `"cameras": true` in your `config.json` (or set via Config UI X admin).

-Once camera support is enabled in your `config.json`, add your cameras to the Home app by selecting Add Accessory - I Don't Have a Code or Cannot Scan, then select your cameras and use your Homebridge pairing code to add it.
+**As of version v1.5.0 (which requires Homebridge v1.0.0 or later) cameras do not need to be added separately.
+Bridged cameras in v1.5.0 or later will not function properly with versions of Homebridge below 1.0.0.
+See [Migrating External Cameras to Bridged Cameras](#migrating-external-cameras-to-bridged-cameras) below.**

+#### Migrating External Cameras to Bridged Cameras
+After upgrading to v1.5.0, old (external) cameras will cease to function.
+This also means any existing HomeKit automations containing the camera will need to be updated.
+We recommend the following steps to avoid losing automations:

+1. After updating the plugin you will see your new cameras automatically, if you are unsure which is which, click **Edit** on the camera in the Home app to view its settings and at the bottom you will see a button to **Remove Camera From Home** under an *old* external camera whereas new ones will show a link to the Bridge (and no remove button).
+1. Before removing the old camera, update any automations that you have to replace any relevant parts with the new camera.
+1. You can now safely remove your old camera from the Home app.

+#### Camera Options
 For advanced scenarios, you can set `"cameraOptions"` in Config UI X or manually in `config.json`\*:

 ```